ULL-prompt-engineering/huggingface-js-step-by-step/README.md

 ## References

-Watch and follow the steps in the video [Huggingface.js: Step-by-Step Guide to Getting Started](https://youtu.be/z41vJlPMqnE) by Developer Digest:
+To understand the contents of this repo, watch and follow the steps in the video [Huggingface.js: Step-by-Step Guide to Getting Started](https://youtu.be/z41vJlPMqnE) by Developer Digest:

 [![Huggingface.js: Step-by-Step Guide to Getting Started](https://img.youtube.com/vi/z41vJlPMqnE/maxresdefault.jpg)](https://youtu.be/z41vJlPMqnE)